c4cs/c4cs.github.io/_commands/tools/emacs.md

 $ emacs -nw
 ~~~

-Open emacs directly in terminal.
+Open Emacs directly in terminal.

 ##### Break it down